roualdes/bridgestan/README.md

 ### Prereq: Julia, Python, *or* R

-To use BridgeStan from Julia, Python 3, or R, you will need to have those languages installed.
+To use BridgeStan from Julia 1.8+, Python 3.9+, or R 3+, you will need to have those languages installed.

 The interfaces may depend on different packages in their respective languages.